e-Spirit/FSDevTools/fsdevtools-cli/src/main/archive/README.txt

 It is built for for FirstSpirit version ${firstspirit.version} (fs-access.jar in lib directory).
 To use with an other FirstSpirit version simply exchange the fs-access.jar in the lib directory.
+Keep in mind that '${project.name}' requires at least FirstSpirit Version 5.2.717 since major version 2.0.

 Prerequisites
 -------------

-Java ${java.version} or better.
+- Java ${java.version} or better.
 Correct JAVA_HOME environment variable must be set.
+- FirstSpirit 5.2.717 or higher.

 Help